Call me on my blasphemy, but landing page optimization is akin to God’s work when it comes to PPC.

-Tragically, the aftermath of getting them wrong … is anything but.
+But tragically, the aftermath of getting them wrong… is anything but.

 Unlike so much online copywriting, landing pages are intimate and immediate.
-You don’t have to worry about editorial guidelines, pagerank, or SEO nonsense like keyword count, alt-image tags, or backlinks.
+You don’t have to worry about editorial guidelines, page rank, or SEO nonsense like keyword count, alt-image tags, or backlinks.
 The people on your landing page are there for a reason.
-They’ve come with intent; intent you’ve paid for.

-All that means, you just get to write.
+And that means you just get to write.
+Right?

-The pain of watching traffic flow in — especially paid traffic — and converting even at the industry average of 2.35% isn’t just costly … it’s embarrassing.
+The pain of watching traffic flow in — especially paid traffic — and converting even at the industry average of 2.70% isn’t just costly… it’s embarrassing.

-In fact, I’ve been there.
+Thanks for asking, because I’ve been there.
 Three years ago, I wrote my first landing page for a supplement company.
-I didn’t know much about the industry itself, so I dug into the research.
-I read.
-I wrote.
-I crafted.
-I delivered.
+I didn’t know much about the industry itself, so I dug into the research and built a page I was proud of.